thxbb12/awesome-computing-resources/README.md

 ## Hardware
 * [piper][90] - The Piper Computer Kit is the ultimate DIY computer-building experience.
 Build a REAL computer from start to finish.
 * [how dram works][154] - How does Computer Memory Work?
+* [tiny tapeout][246] - Tiny Tapeout is an educational project that makes it easier and cheaper than ever to get your designs manufactured on a real chip!

 ## Languages
 * [Language benchmarks][172] Programming language and compiler benchmarks.